The memory of your notebook (a.k.a namespace)#

 The namespace contains not only all variables you’ve created and manipulated, but also all functions.
 It is therefore surprisingly easy to mess up you namespace.
 For instance, you can “overwrite” function names with variables in python.

-Remember the print function?
-Let’s create a variable named print and assign a value to it:
+To illustrate how easy it is to mess up your namespace, let’s create a variable named print and assign a value to it:

 print = 'no, never do this!'